Why you should have a Social Media Policy

 Employees who get fired for their social media use usually fight back with litigation or unfair dismissal claims.
 This can cost the employer their time and money.
 With a social media policy, the legal risk can be minimised and the employer can rely on the social media policy to justify the dismissal.

 Protect company brand

 A Burger King employee in Japan posted a photo of himself lying on a pile of burger buns to Instagram.
 Taco Bell and Domino’s Pizza employees posted photos and videos of them engaging in inappropriate acts with food.
 Employees should not be using social media in a way that detriment the company brand.
-The policy efficiently defines for employees the consequences of what can happen if they engage in behavior that can cast them and their employer in a negative light
+The policy efficiently defines for employees the consequences of what can happen if they engage in behaviour that can cast them and their employer in a negative light.

 A Social Media Policy not only benefits the employer but can also protects staff from online bullying and harassment.
 The policy can protect targeted employees from teasing and potential defamation.

 Assign a designated person for social media use inquiries

 Even after the setting out the appropriate use of media, employees can still get it wrong.
 If a breach is to occur then employees should know who to forward their questions and concerns to.

 Having a Social Media Policy can go a long way in getting people to think before they click.
 A clear and informative policy can be beneficial to employer and employees by creating a delicate balance between restricting the employee’s right to freedom of expression and protecting the employer.

 You can easily get a social media policy you need through Lawpath.
 In addition, the Lawpath legal document store has a workplace policies bundle for just $199 – providing your business with 11 policies essential for all types of business.